37 Filipino Foods to Try in 2025

 3. Kababayan

 Kababayan, also called kabayan, is a sweetened bread roll with a texture and flavor that is very similar to a muffin.
-Kababayan is made with flour, eggs, brown sugar, evaporated milk and vanilla extract.
+This popular Filipino food is made with flour, eggs and brown sugar, together with evaporated milk and vanilla extract.

 Baked in a muffin tin, kababayan is intended to look like the straw hats of the native Pinoy people, called salakots.
 Like pandesal and pan de coco, kababayan is a Filipino food that’s a bakery favorite and traditionally enjoyed with coffee or tea.